Donrwalsh/rpg-planet/notes/notes.md

   - [ ] Reconsider the data structure of the 'thing' object?
 - [ ] Make 'spawn' and 'despawn' points for the NPCs.
 Maybe just need one spawn point object?
 Could designate where an npc is eligible to despawn. . .
   - Since this requires collision, I'm probably best off fussing with the additional layers before I work the spawning/despawning tie-in to NPCs.
 But, I'll think on it some more first.

+### 10/07/25

+Added a favicon of a treasure chest. looticons > LootIcons_png > transparent > chest_t_01.
+Then I used https://favicon.io/favicon-converter/ before realizing I already had the png I needed and I used the 32x32 version of it.
+Looks good enough for now IMO.